Business Saviness

 ‘Societies with different institutional arrangements will continue to develop and reproduce varied systems of economic organisation with different economic and social capabilities in particular industries and sectors.’

 An example of these differences will contextualise this.
 In Germany, trade unions and work councils ensure that industry-wide wages have a noticeable influence on recruitment and pay HR practices.
 In stark contrast, the US has no such arrangement.
 Moreover, in Europe, there is generally greater regulation regarding recruitment and dismissal, more formalised educational certification, and quasi-legal aspects to the industrial relations framework (Gold, 2009).
-This differs massively again from America, allowing unregulated and decentralised systems to give organisations the power to hire and fire almost entirely free of regulation.
+This differs massively again from America, allowing unregulated and de-centralised systems to give organisations the power to hire and fire almost entirely free of regulation.
 These countries could not embody one ‘best practice’ re IHRM as their national institutions led to differing employment laws and norms.

 Hybridisation has been the critical result of these debates.
 Essentially, this is an IHRM strategy that combines different orientations and is arguably more appropriate than convergence or divergence.
 Chung, Sparrow, and Bozkurt (2014) did a study, and in all nine of the companies used, their IHRM system embodied that of hybridisation.
 However, this submission will not detail this topic as it is vast in itself.
-Merely, it will use to present a nuanced picture of the convergence-divergence debate.
+Merely, it will use it to present a nuanced picture of the convergence-divergence debate.
 Like with most things, neither side of this debate is entirely correct.
 However, it is also important to note that they are not wrong.

 ‘Those looking to defend one position or another can easily find evidence to support their case.
 Thus, there do seem to be trends…that are widespread, even if they do not seem to be diminishing the differences between the countries in the way they manage their HRM.’

 Various scholars have now adopted a nuanced view, basically stating that whilst globalisation has promoted ‘homogenisation’ (convergence), the extent to which it is happening must be re-evaluated from early literature on the topic.
 This submission adopts the view that ‘convergence is always tempered by divergence.’
 The two arguably go hand in hand, as it is unfair to say IHRM practices are getting less similar.
-Still, the idea that they will converge into one set of principles is a vast simplification of globalisation, culture and IHRM itself.
+Still, the idea that they will converge into one set of principles is a vast simplification of globalisation, culture, and IHRM itself.

 In conclusion, whilst both sides have empirical evidence and logic supporting their theories, the debate is regarding an increasingly complex topic.
-Globalisation is neither leading to people becoming exclusively more similar nor more different; it is simultaneously doing both: ‘Paradoxically, at the same time as transactional boundaries weaken, there is an increased awareness of cultural differences and a growing celebration of cultural diversity…Globalisation may therefore be stimulating divergent as well as convergent developments….’
+Globalisation is neither leading to people becoming exclusively more similar nor more different; it is simultaneously doing both: ‘Paradoxically, at the same time as transactional boundaries weaken, there is an increased awareness of cultural differences and a growing celebration of cultural diversity.
+Globalisation may therefore be stimulating divergent as well as convergent developments….’
 Child (2002):